Muskan20012/HerWorld/README.md

 Run the app using the flutter run command. flutter run

+## Tech Stack Used
+This document provides an overview of the tech stack used to build a Flutter app with Firebase as the backend.
+Flutter
+Flutter is an open-source UI toolkit for building natively compiled applications for mobile, web, and desktop from a single codebase.
+Flutter allows developers to write once and deploy across multiple platforms.

+We used Flutter to build the user interface of our app, including the screens, widgets, and animations.
+Flutter provides a rich set of pre-built widgets that can be customized to match the look and feel of your app.

+Firebase
+Firebase is a mobile and web application development platform developed by Google.
+Firebase provides developers with a range of tools and services to build and manage mobile and web applications, including authentication, real-time database, cloud storage, and hosting.

+We used Firebase as the backend for our app, to store user data, authenticate users, and handle real-time communication between the app and the server.
+Firebase provides a range of easy-to-use APIs that can be integrated into your Flutter app with just a few lines of code.

+Flutter SDK: The Flutter SDK is a collection of tools and libraries that enable developers to build native apps for iOS, Android, and the web.
+It includes a set of customizable widgets, a reactive framework, and a collection of development tools for building and testing apps.

+Firebase SDKs: Firebase provides a range of software development kits (SDKs) for various platforms, including Android, iOS, and web.
+These SDKs provide developers with the tools and resources necessary to integrate Firebase services into their apps.

+Cloud Firestore: Cloud Firestore is a NoSQL document database that allows us to store and sync data in real-time.
+It enables developers to build scalable apps with minimal setup and maintenance.
+Firestore can be used to store and retrieve data in real-time, as well as to perform queries and listen for changes.

+Firebase Authentication: We used Firebase Authentication as it provides secure user authentication and authorization services.
+It supports various authentication methods, including email/password, phone number, and third-party providers such as Google and Facebook.

+Firebase Cloud Storage: Firebase Cloud Storage is a powerful object storage solution that enabled us to store and retrieve files in the cloud.
+It supports multiple file types, including images, videos, and audio files.

 ## Features
 Sign up: Users can sign up for the app using their email ID to create a personalized fitness plan.